 Visit us to pay bills, ask billing questions, or request billing records.

 If blood sugar, also called glucose, continues to fall, a person may experience mood changes, such as irritability, anxiety, restlessness, anger, or confusion.
-And he or she may have symptoms such as weakness, blurred vision, dizziness, fatigue, and poor coordination.
+And they may have symptoms such as weakness, blurred vision, dizziness, fatigue, and poor coordination.

 Hypoglycemia may also result from taking certain medicines or drinking alcohol.
 It can also be caused by certain health problems, such as not processing carbohydrates properly or having an enzyme deficiency.
 Sometimes the cause is unknown.